openenclave/openenclave/pkgconfig/README.md

 $ clang-7 ${cflags} -o host host.c ${libs}
 ```

-To build host application with the Clang C++ compiler, use these commands.
+To build a host application with the Clang C++ compiler, use these commands.

 ```
 cflags=`pkg-config oehost-clang++ --cflags`